andreazorzetto/yh/README.md

 # yh - YAML Highlighter

-A dummy YAML syntax highlighter that brings colours where only jq could.
+A dummy YAML syntax highlighter that brings on colours where only jq could.

-This project starts with the author's incapacity to give up colours while playing with kubernetes cli and YAML output (`kubectl get something -o yaml`) as it would happen with JSON and jq.
+This project starts with the author's incapacity to give up on colours while playing with kubernetes cli and YAML output (`kubectl get something -o yaml`) as it would happen with JSON and jq.

-Unable to find a simple YAML highlighter he could throw some content at with little to no ~~respect~~ expectation, and full of inspiration from his recent Go training, he decided to write one from scratch.
+Unable to find a simple YAML highlighter he could throw some content at with little to no ~~respect~~ expectation, and full of inspiration from his recent Go training, he decides to write one from scratch.

 ![Comparison with or without yh](https://raw.githubusercontent.com/andreazorzetto/yh/master/images/comparison.png)